How advocacy can help you

 If your first language isn't English, you can get Bilingual Advocacy from Sussex Interpreting Services.
 For more information send an email to firstname.lastname@example.org or phone 01273 234 016.

-If you lack capacity to make your own decisions, a mental capacity advocate could help, visit POhWER for more information.
+If you lack capacity to make your own decisions, a mental capacity advocate could help, for more information, visit the POhWER website.